milomedia/tilix/impressum/hse.md

 #Tilix Health, Safety and Environment Policies

-Tilix employs less than 5 employees, so are not legally obliged to have written health, safety and environment policies, however we deem health and safety for our employees and contractors to be of highest priority and importance.

 Our statement of Health, Safety and Environment Policy is:

 - To provide adequate control of the health and safety risks arising from our work activities;